Welcome to the Marple Website

 Glen Cottage at Lock 6, demolished in the 1960s.

-The watercolour below, purchased on e-bay, was painted by the artist John Tuson on 24 May 1963 and, as can be seen, the cottage was derelict at that time.
+The watercolour below was painted across two pages of his sketchbook by the artist John Tuson on 24 May 1963 and, as can be seen, the cottage was derelict at that time.
+This is only 5 months after Stuart's family left!

 On the tow path side just above Lock 6, virtually hidden by trees and undergrowth, can be made out the remains of an old side pond.
 It still has water in it but is no longer functional.
 Quite often a heron can be seen here, silently stalking his prey.